• Link to Facebook

 • High-comfort quote

-Then stack each monthly premium against real hospital bills (one MRI can run two grand – no joke).
-Remember: raise the medical bucket, and Utah automatically raises wage and service caps because they share the pot.
+Then stack each monthly premium against real hospital bills (one MRI can run two grand—no joke).
+Remember: raise the medical bucket and Utah automatically raises wage and service caps because they share the pot.

 Get Your Free Personal Injury Protection Consultation with Cockayne Law

 Not sure if your current limit is enough?
+Have an adjuster dragging their feet on paying bills?

 Schedule a no-cost meeting with Cockayne Law in West Jordan.
 The team reviews your policy, accident facts, and medical paperwork line by line.
 If the other driver’s carrier should reimburse your PIP or your health insurer denies a related treatment, they step in and push for full benefits.